cosandr/go-motd/README.md

 Each module has a `header` and `content` array, the first value is the left padding (before the string starts) and the second is padding after the string but before some kind of delimiter (usually a semicolon).
 The padding for the header (usually `Module: STATUS`) is adjustable separately from its content. `failedOnly` can be set on a per-module basis, if present it will override the global option.

+It is possible to define which modules and in which order with `showOrder` in the config file.

 ## Adding more modules

 Basic module.go